Apprentice education programs allow you to earn money while you learn.

-There are periods of training, however, where you are focused on your studies, and are not working on the job site.
-You are responsible for paying for this training.
+There are periods of training, however, where you in a classroom and are not working on the job site.
+You are responsible for paying for this classroom instruction.

-There are many ways to meet the costs of this part of your apprenticeship training.
+There are many ways to meet the costs of this part of your apprenticeship education program.

-You may be eligible for Employment Insurance (EI) during your technical training.
+You may be eligible for Employment Insurance (EI) during your classroom instruction.
 This support is provided by the Government of Canada.

 Apply as soon as you stop working to ensure you get these benefits when you need them.

-If you have applied for — or are already receiving EI benefits you must give the Canada Revenue Agency the information they need about your technical training to process your application.
+If you have applied for — or are already receiving EI benefits you must give the Canada Revenue Agency the information they need about your classroom instruction to process your application.

 Read about Employment Insurance for apprentices.